otan-321/nash/README.md

-# 🦔 Tarsi – Personal Finance Tracker
+#  Nash – Personal Finance Tracker

 A mobile-first Progressive Web App for tracking personal income, expenses, and account balances.
-Inspired by the tarsier mascot and designed for PHP (Philippine Peso) users.
+Inspired by the rabbit mascot and designed for PHP (Philippine Peso) users.

 ---